+Planned Activities CDBG funds will be utilized to financially assist the complete renovate the existing soccer/football field, ground leveling and drainage improvements, remove all existing, deteriorating playground equipment, purchase and install new exercise equipment, purchase and install new fall zone material beneath the playground and/or exercise equipment with modern impact resistant rubber or artificial turf, purchase and install a pavilion, remove 2 tennis courts, construct 1 tennis court, purchase and install a basketball court, install a walkway(s) in the park, purchase and plant trees, etc.

+6 Project Name program administration

+Target Area

+Goals Supported

+Needs Addressed fair housing education & testing

+Funding CDBG: \$250,000

-Goals Supported Needs Addressed fair housing education & testing Funding CDBG: \$235,000 Description Program administration funds continue to allow the proper oversight of projects and compliance with HUD regulations.
+Description Program administration funds continue to allow the proper oversight of projects and compliance with HUD regulations.
 These funds also allow the city to enter into contract with the Fair Housing Center of Metro.
 Detroit for fair housing testing services.

+Target Date 6/30/2024

-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities not applicable Location Description not applicable Planned Activities Program administration funds continue to allow the proper oversight of projects and compliance with HUD regulations.
-These funds also allow the city to enter into contract with the Fair Housing Center of Metro.
-Detroit for fair housing testing services.
+Estimate the number and type of families that will benefit from the proposed activities -

+Location Description -

+Planned Activities Administration and fair housing testing.